usnistgov/800-63-3/sp800-63c/sec8_security.md

 In
 some cases, the subscriber is
 issued some secret information so that they can be recognized by the RP.
-The knowledge of this information distinguishes the subscriber from attackers who wish to impersonate the them.
+The knowledge of this information distinguishes the subscriber from attackers who wish to impersonate them.
 In the case of holder-of-key assertions, this secret could already have been established with the IdP prior to the initiation of the assertion protocol.
 In other cases, the IdP will generate a temporary secret